DroneDash, Aerodyne aim for world’s first cross-border drone delivery

 TWO companies are working on a trial to send cargo between Singapore and Malaysia using unmanned aircraft that, if successful, could be the world’s first cross-border drone delivery.

-Singapore’s DroneDash Technologies and Malaysia’s Aerodyne Group signed an agreement at the Singapore Airshow 2024 on Wednesday (Feb 21) to introduce small-scale commercial deliveries between Johor Bahru and Iskandar in Malaysia and Singapore.
+Singapore’s DroneDash Technologies and Malaysia’s Aerodyne Group signed an agreement at the Singapore Airshow 2024 on Wednesday (Feb 21) to introduce small-scale commercial deliveries between Singapore and Malaysia (Johor Bahru and Iskandar).

 While the effort has not yet received regulatory approval in either country, in a joint statement the companies said that they aim to begin the trial in the third quarter of 2024.